Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Preliminaries

-and think of $s$ as an isomorphism $s:s^{-1}s \to ss^{-1}$.
-Recalling that $s^{-1}s$ and $ss^{-1}$ are idempotents, the notion of two idempotents being isomorphic is defined as follows: \begin{dfnAlpha}(Isomorphic idempotents)\cite{STEINBERG20081521} Let $S$ be an inverse semigroup.
-The idempotents $e,e' \in S$ are said to be isomorphic if there exists $s \in S$ such that $e=s^{-1}s$ and $e'=ss^{-1}$. \end{dfnAlpha}
+and to regard $s$ as an isomorphism $s:s^{-1}s \to ss^{-1}$.
+Recalling that $s^{-1}s$ and $ss^{-1}$ are idempotents, the notion of two idempotents being isomorphic is defined as follows. \begin{definition*}[Isomorphic idempotents~\cite{STEINBERG20081521}] Let $S$ be an inverse semigroup.
+Two idempotents $e,e' \in S$ are said to be isomorphic if there exists an element $s \in S$ such that